dhirsch1138/cc65_template/templates/cc65_buildrules/examples/video3_original_w_cc65/source/readme.md

-firmware.cfg isn't actually used in Ben's example, but the make files expect it
+firmware.cfg isn't actually used in Ben's example, but cc65 expects it (at least with the current make rule)